What you will get from this article:

 The power of momentum – the physics of business success

 Remember Newton’s first law of motion?
 An object in motion stays in motion; an object at rest stays at rest.
 The same is true with your business.
 If you’re moving and gaining ground, you’re likely to keep reaping rewards.
 But if you’re stuck, well, getting going takes some serious effort.
-Success in business is all about momentum.

 Learn how to create lasting business success!Download The 7 Forces of Business Mastery